ibm-ecosystem-engineering/QueryCraft/.github/pull_request_template.md

 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have carried out functional test and added screenshots/gifs that prove my fix is effective or that my feature works
-- [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
 - [ ] I have checked my code and corrected any misspellings
+- [ ] I have not committed any secrets/API keys.
+If any secrets were committed, please delete them and create new secrets as they have been already exposed.